 - (1) In August 1991, the Company revised the estimated useful lives of storage tanks from 20 to 30 years in order to more closely reflect the expected useful lives of these assets.
 The effect of the change in accounting estimates resulted in a favorable impact on net loss from continuing operations of approximately \$3.7 million for the fiscal year ended July 31, 1992. - (2) The Company's capital expenditures fall generally into three categories: (i) maintenance capital expenditures, which include expenditures for repair and replacement of property, plant and equipment; (ii) growth capital expenditures, which include expenditures for purchases of new propane tanks and other equipment to facilitate expansion of the Company's retail customer base; and (iii) acquisition capital expenditures, which include expenditures related to the acquisition of retail propane operations.
 Acquisition capital expenditures include a portion of the purchase price allocated to intangibles associated with the acquired businesses. - (3) EBITDA is calculated as operating income plus depreciation and amortization.
 EBITDA is not intended to represent cash flow and does not represent the measure of cash available for distribution.
-EBITDA is a non-GAAP measure, but provides additional information for evaluating the Partnership's ability to make the Minimum Quarterly Distribution.
-In addition, EBITDA is not intended as an alternative to earnings from continuing operations or net income. - (4) Such ratio is calculated for the preceding four quarter period.
-Under the terms of the Indenture (as defined in the glossary), the Operating Partnership will be prohibited from making any distributions to the Partnership if the Operating Partnership's Fixed Charge Coverage Ratio (as defined in the glossary) for the preceding four fiscal quarters does not exceed 2.25 to 1 after giving effect to such distribution. - (5) The decrease in maintenance capital expenditures from the nine months ended April 30, 1993 to the nine months ended April 30, 1994 is primarily due to the purchase of the Company's corporate headquarters in Liberty, Missouri for its fair market value of \$4.1 million in the first nine months of fiscal 1993.
+EBITDA provides additional information for evaluating the Partnership's ability to make the Minimum Quarterly Distribution.
+In addition, EBITDA is not intended as an alternative to earnings from continuing operations or net income.